pluralsight/guides/draft/microsoft-net/sign-contracts-with-asp-net-mvc-and-hellosign-api/article.md

 HelloSign is a service that allows you to sign documents, and can be used to legalize agreements, preparing contracts, among others.

+The main advantage for the user is the ability to perform the signature, either from his/her computer, tablet or smartphone.

 > **This tutorial aims to show a simple example of using the API without major complexities, but the use that can be given is much broader.**

 For this tutorial, we will use: